 an ITE review of the package of investment has been completed which confirms that the overall package of investment demonstrates high value for money.

-Where the capital grant allocation to individual projects within a package of investment does not exceed £8m and the package does not present high risk, the package will be exempt from completing Gate 4 and 5.
+Where the capital grant allocation to individual projects within a package of investment does not exceed £8m and the package does not present high risk, the package will be exempt from completing Gates 4 and 5.

 The Gate 2 outline business case for the project will be published on the website when it is submitted to the Secretariat and ITE for the Gate 2 review.
 This will be published at least one month in advance of the Accountability Board meeting at which the funding decision will be taken, subject to the removal of those parts which are commercially sensitive and confidential (Q.9 above).